Marc Márquez: 2017: Down to the wire

-Márquez kicked off 2017 with a fourth place finish in Qatar.
+Márquez began the 2017 season with a fourth place finish in Qatar.
 He took pole position in Argentina, but crashed out of the lead alongside teammate Pedrosa.
-This marked the Honda factory team's first double retirement since Argentina 2015.
 Márquez stormed to another pole position at the Circuit of the Americas and duly won the race, extending his perfect record of four pole positions and four wins at the circuit since its introduction onto the MotoGP calendar.
 In Jerez, Márquez took second place behind Pedrosa.
 Márquez recorded another non-finish in Le Mans, followed by a disappointing sixth place finish at Mugello, struggling in both races with the Honda's lack of acceleration off the corners.
 In Catalonia, he finished second despite suffering several crashes throughout practice and qualifying.
 He then won a close late-race battle with Dovizioso and Crutchlow in the Netherlands to record another much-needed podium finish.

 Márquez's fortunes began to improve at his favored Sachsenring, where he took yet another pole position and victory to extend his streak there to eight consecutive wins across all classes.
 For the first time, he took the lead in the championship standings.
 At Brno, the race was declared wet.
 Márquez took pole but found himself slipping back through the field on soft tyres in the wet, and took the early gamble to switch to slicks.
 Having once again outfoxed his rivals in flag-to-flag conditions, he powered back through the field and took victory by over twelve seconds.
 In Austria, Márquez took second after losing out to Dovizioso in a thrilling last-lap battle.
 Márquez then suffered a rare engine failure at Silverstone, where Dovizioso claimed victory, leaving them tied in the championship standings.
 Márquez fought back by claiming back-to-back wins: first in a wet race at Misano, and then in Aragon.
 In Japan, Márquez again lost out to Dovizioso in a dramatic last-lap battle for victory.

 Márquez qualified in pole for a race at Phillip Island which became an instant classic.
-For much of the race he was forced to skirmish in a leading supergroup formed of eight riders: Márquez, Rossi, Zarco, Viñales, Iannone, Crutchlow, Jack Miller and Álex Rins.
+For much of the race he was forced to skirmish in a leading supergroup formed of eight riders: Márquez, Rossi, Zarco, Viñales, Iannone, Crutchlow, Jack Miller, and Álex Rins.
 Eventually Márquez broke through and was able to establish a gap from the rest of the pack, crossing the line 1.8 seconds clear of Rossi.
 This performance extended his championship lead over Dovizioso to 33 points, as Dovizioso finished 13th after running off track.
 However, Márquez missed out on clinching the title in Malaysia, where he finished fourth to Dovizioso's first.
 The title contest therefore continued to the last round in Valencia.
 Márquez started the race from pole, but narrowly avoided crashing at Turn 1 and dropped from first to fifth position.
 Moments later, Dovizioso crashed at turn eight, handing Márquez his sixth world title.